Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Ndaziramiyep/README.md

 What are some ethical issues that software engineers might face?
 How can software engineers ensure they adhere to ethical standards in their work?

-Software engineers may encounter various ethical issues throughout the software development lifecycle.
-Some common ethical issues include:
+<h3>Software engineers may encounter various ethical issues throughout the software development lifecycle.
+Some common ethical issues include:</h3>

 Privacy Concerns: Software engineers may face ethical dilemmas related to the collection, storage, and use of user data.
 They must consider the privacy rights of users and ensure that their software complies with relevant data protection laws and regulations.